0

 National Registry of Emergency Medical Technicians (NREMT) transitions

-NREMT transition courses are not required for Colorado EMS providers as Colorado scope of practice and education standards currently meet or exceed the National Scope of Practice.
-Colorado EMS providers may submit a copy of the letter below when applying for NREMT recertification.
+NREMT transition courses are not required for Colorado EMS providers as Colorado's scope of practice and education standards currently meet or exceed the National Scope of Practice.
+When applying for NREMT recertification, Colorado EMS providers may submit a copy of Colorado's letter to NREMT regarding Colorado EMS provider transition requirements.

 NREMT transition requirements